 1. Personal information: name, email, institution affiliation, and a

-brief description of your role.
+brief description of the nominee’s role.

-OR in the previous four years.
+previous four years.

 3. Statement of interest, e.g. why the nominee wants to join the